bhstark2/latency/report.md

 slower rate.
-FIFOs that can be adjusted to a more appropriate size for the link operating rate can improve the latency performance (in particular when the link is under load), but making the buffer too small will impact the throughput of congestion controlled traffic.
+FIFOs that can be adjusted to a more appropriate size for the link operating rate can improve the latency performance (in particular when the link is under load), but making the buffer too small will impact the throughput of congestion-controlled traffic.

 #### Active Queue Management